You know what junk food looks like, but can you pick a superfood out of a lineup?

 Wild salmon is a weightlifter’s best friend.
 Are you looking to build muscle and lose weight at the same time?
 This superfood is not only a high-quality protein source, but it also helps protect your joints when you exercise.

-An added bonus is the low carb content, which makes salmon a perfect addition to your diet if you want to keep your sugar intake low.
+An added bonus is that it’s low in carbs, which makes salmon a perfect addition to your diet if you want to keep your sugar intake low.

 There are lots of reasons salmon is a superfood, but here are a few of our favorites: